1

 The pillar boat ascended, rolling until it was back to its original orientation.
 Behind it trailed an incredibly strong line.

 Now located above the net, which looked more like an enormous rectangular clearing, the previously dispersed surfers all fled towards it.
-Meaning, the net was entirely filled with fish who had willingly shoved their heads in it.
+In effect, the net had been entirely filled with fish who had willingly shoved their heads in.

 The otter boards attached to the net's four corners neatly joined, tying it shut.